-Note: This Administrative Policy #600-11 Student Housing is being waived for 2023-2024 academic year which begins July 1, 2023 and extends through June 30, 2024 Students receiving Pratt Community College scholarship awards for 2023-2024 are not required to live in the residence halls as part of their scholarship award agreement.
-This action is being taken to provide students with an option for their living arrangements in light of the COVID-19 Pandemic.
+Note: This Administrative Policy #600-11: Student Housing is being waived for 2025-2026 academic year.
+Students receiving Pratt Community College scholarship awards for 2025-2026 are not required to live in the residence halls as part of their scholarship award agreement.
+This action is being taken to provide students with an option for their living arrangements.